 “Coronapistes” Temporary Bike Lanes

 To make it easier for Franciliens (those living in Paris and the Ile-de-France département) to bike to work instead of taking public transport during the Covid-19 pandemic, the regional transport authority created a series of temporary bike lanes, especially connecting the city center to the immediate suburbs (they did this by blocking off one lane of traffic with physical barriers to keep cyclists safe from cars and busses).
 Click on the map below to go to the interactive version showing the existing (red and blue) and temporary (yellow) bike lanes, as well as the ones under construction (grey).
-The temporary lanes may turn into permanent lanes or go back to being for regular traffic if they’re not used enough (especially in the suburbs), so check the map to make sure the lanes you need are still open.
+Some of the temporary lanes will become permanent bike lanes (such as the Porte d’Orléans to Cité route following metro line 4) or go back to being for regular traffic if they’re not used enough (especially in the suburbs), so check the map to make sure the lanes you need are still open.